 Pick-up available?
 Yes!
 Trips depart from Kona with pickups in Waikoloa.
 More details available during the booking process during the "Where are you staying" step.

-Included: Breakfast snacks, beverages, lunch, afternoon appetizers, National Park and private lava tube entrance fees, and water, are included.
+Included: Breakfast snacks, beverages, lunch, an afternoon snack, National Park and private lava tube entrance fees, and water, are included.